3D sans 3D Scans: Scalable Pre-training from Video-Generated Point Clouds: Details

 \section{\data{} Details}

 We construct \data using a feedforward reconstruction model applied to unlabeled videos from the web.
-The dataset consists of video-generated point clouds obtained from both our collected videos and existing datasets (RealEstate10k~\cite{zhou2018stereo}, YouTube House Tours~\cite{chang2020semantic}, and HouseTours~\cite{Celen_2025_ICCV}).
-In this section, we report statistics of our independently collected videos and the video-generated point clouds reconstructed from them.
+The dataset consists of VGPC obtained from both our collected videos and existing datasets (RealEstate10k~\cite{zhou2018stereo}, YouTube House Tours~\cite{chang2020semantic}, and HouseTours~\cite{Celen_2025_ICCV}).
+In this section, we report statistics of our independently collected videos and the VGPC reconstructed from them.

 For our own collection, we assume that indoor layouts and furniture vary across geographic regions.
 Therefore, we collected walkthrough videos from 19 countries, as shown in Fig.~\ref{fig:collect_video}.
-In total, we gathered 3,462 videos, each with an median duration of 3.63 minutes.
+In total, we gathered 3,462 videos, each with a median duration of 3.63 minutes.

 For scene classification, we sample every frame at the native FPS of each video and resize all frames to the standard CLIP~\cite{radford2021learning} ViT-B/32 resolution of $224 \times 224$.
 Each frame is first classified by the CLIP image encoder as either “indoor’’ or “outdoor.’’
 Frames predicted as indoor are then re-evaluated using room-type prompts (living room, bedroom, bathroom) to obtain scene categorization.
 This two-stage filtering produces a total of 15,921 indoor sequences, with each video contributing on average 4.59 sequences.